Trader Lounge South

 3. Punch List

-Update the following Punch List items, categorized by priority, with triggers, volume signals (e.g., high-volume nodes, retail options spikes, CVD trends), and reallocation recommendations by asset class to facilitate advisor discussions.
-Limit updates to 3-7 key points per item, focusing on developments since June 2025, aligned with Wyckoff cycles (accumulation, mark-up, distribution, mark-down).
+3.a Update the following Punch List items, categorized by priority, with triggers, volume signals (e.g., high-volume nodes, retail options spikes, CVD trends), and reallocation recommendations by asset class to facilitate advisor discussions.
+Limit updates to 3-7 key points per item, focusing on developments recent six month history, aligned with Wyckoff cycles (accumulation, mark-up, distribution, mark-down).

 High Priority (Likelihood >70%):